remarkablegames/remarkablegames.github.io/_posts/2022/2022-01-30-inversion.md

 ## Background

-The game was made during the [Global Game Jam 2022](https://v3.globalgamejam.org/2022/games/inversion-7), in which the theme was `duality`.
+The game was made for the [Global Game Jam 2022](https://v3.globalgamejam.org/2022/games/inversion-7), in which the theme was `duality`.

 The original concept of the game was a split screen where you control a player on the left and a player on the right with inverted movement.
 The goal of the game was to move both players to a certain location in order to progress to the next level.